malariagen/pipelines/README.md

-# pipelines
+# MalariaGEN pipelines

-Pipelines for processing malaria parasite and mosquito genome sequence data.
+This repository is for developing portable open source pipelines for processing malaria parasite and mosquito genome sequence data.